Razvan1502/Carp_Razvan_Advanced-Topics-in-Neural-Networks/README.md

 and adaptive optimizers, resulting in faster convergence and lower overall training times without sacrificing accuracy.
 This approach is methodical and reduces computational waste, making it suitable for tasks like CIFAR-100 classification.

+- The pipeline includes a range of optimizers (SGD, Adam, AdamW, and RMSprop) with appropriate learning rate schedulers.
+Testing different combinations helped identify the optimal setup, leading to faster convergence without excessive tuning.
+For instance, AdamW with StepLR achieved the best results in terms of both convergence speed and accuracy.
+Using adaptive optimizers like AdamW allows for fewer adjustments to learning rates, which is time-efficient.

+- The StepLR and CosineAnnealingLR schedulers control the learning rate dynamically, reducing the need for constant manual adjustment.
+This allows the model to gradually adapt and prevent stagnation in training, which is crucial for large datasets like CIFAR-100.
+StepLR in particular helped stabilize training, as it reduces the learning rate at regular intervals, ensuring efficiency in later training stages.

+- Data augmentation was used selectively.
+While augmentations like Random Erasing and Vertical Flip were included, not all configurations relied heavily on augmentations.
+This minimized unnecessary transformations that could increase computation without a proportionate improvement in accuracy.
+By testing which augmentations are most effective, the pipeline avoids redundant transformations, saving both processing time and GPU memory.

 ## Achieving 0.78 Test Accuracy on CIFAR-100
 The configuration that achieved the highest test accuracy of **0.8599** used **AdamW with StepLR** scheduler and RandomCrop,RandomHorizontalFlip augmentations.
 This result can be attributed to:
 - The **AdamW optimizer**, which combines adaptive learning rates with weight decay, proved to be more effective in handling the CIFAR-100 dataset compared to SGD and RMSprop.
 - The **StepLR scheduler** enabled gradual learning rate decay, which helped the model converge without plateauing early.
 - **Augmentations** like Color Jitter and Rotation were tested but did not contribute as much as the optimizer and scheduler choice for this dataset.

 ## Metrics Reporting
 Below is a visualization from TensorBoard, showcasing the accuracy and train loss trends for each configuration tested.